Enrise/vhosting-formula/docs/getting-started.md

 # Getting Started

-The package only installs a webstack (configured as vanilla-nginx by default) when:

-  -   there are users with vhosts defined;
+The package only installs a webstack (configured as vanilla-nginx by default) when there are users with vhosts defined.
-  -   the force-flag (`vhosting:server:force_install_webstack`) is set to `True`

 Same applies for databases, if there is no `mysql_database` key underneath the users MySQL-server is not being installed.